ynori7/credential-detector/README.md

 a value appears (if it matches some pattern), but how it seems to be used (e.g. based on the name of the variable it's assigned to).
 This makes credential-detector more robust because it can detect all sorts of credentials and secrets and not only well-known types.

+GHAS and similar tools like GitGuardian only detected two credentials in the test files of this repository (the dummy SendGrid API Key and the dummy AWS Client ID) compared to the 32 results detected by credential-detector.

 ## Usage as a library
 The credential scanner can also be used as a library like so: